It's all about endurance

 Let's Refer back to Hebrews 12:2!

-“Now if we are children, then we are heirs--heirs of God and co-heirs with Christ if indeed we share in his sufferings in order that we may also share in his glory.”
+“Now if we are children, then we are heirs--heirs of God and co-heirs with Christ if indeed we share in his sufferings so that we may also share in his glory.”

 - Romans 8:17